US stocks mount milestone-shattering run in 2017

 The last time the S&P 500 had a correction, or a decline of 10 percent or more, was in February 2016.
 In 2017, the biggest single-day drop was less than 2 percent.

-And the VIX, a measure of how much volatility investors expect in stocks, is on track to end the year down about 30 percent, at historic lows.
+And the VIX, a measure of how much volatility investors expect in stocks, plunged 22 percent, near historic lows.

 Traders repeatedly bought back in on bad news in 2017 because they, and corporations, have a lot of cash and don't see better places to get a return as long as the economy and company earnings continue to improve, Christopher said.